DavidZhangdw/QuadFC/README.md

 #### Environment
 The proposed architecture is implemented in Python with PyTorch 0.4.1 and all the experimental results are obtained on a workstation with Intel(R) Xeon(R) CPU E5-2683 v4
-@2.10GHz and a NVIDIA GeForce GTX 1080 Ti GPU
+@2.10GHz and a NVIDIA GeForce GTX 1080 Ti GPU.

 ### Citation
 If you find this code useful, please consider citing: